General Dentist vs. Oral Surgeon

 Common Procedures

-Oral surgeons most frequently treat impacted wisdom teeth, perform bone grafting for degraded jawbones, place full-arch dental implants, and reconstruct facial trauma resulting from accidents.
+Oral surgeons most frequently treat impacted wisdom teeth, perform complex bone grafting for severely degraded jawbones, place full-arch dental implants (like All-on-4), and reconstruct facial trauma resulting from accidents.

 The Consultation Process

-Before surgery, an OMS typically requires a consultation.
-They often utilize 3D Cone Beam imaging to map the exact location of nerves, sinuses, and bone density to assist with surgical planning.
+Before any surgery, an OMS requires a dedicated consultation.
+They utilize 3D Cone Beam Computed Tomography (CBCT) to map the exact location of your nerves, sinuses, and bone density to ensure a precise, complication-free surgery.

 Time Requirements

 A consultation typically takes about 45 minutes.
-The surgery varies: removing impacted wisdom teeth under sedation generally takes 45 to 90 minutes, while complex jaw reconstruction can take longer.
+The surgery itself varies greatly: removing four impacted wisdom teeth under IV sedation generally takes 45 to 90 minutes, while complex jaw reconstruction can take several hours.

 Cost Expectations

 Specialist care reflects the advanced training involved.
-Surgical extraction of an impacted tooth usually ranges from $250 to $600+.
-Medical insurance may provide coverage for procedures deemed medically necessary, such as facial trauma or pathology.
+Surgical extraction of an impacted tooth ranges from $250 to $600+.
+IV Sedation is usually billed in 15-minute increments.
+Medical insurance (not just dental) will sometimes cover OMS procedures if they are deemed medically necessary (e.g., cysts, facial trauma).

 Post-Surgical Care

-Following oral surgery, your body requires time to heal.
-Your surgeon will provide instructions regarding rest, swelling management, and medication schedules.
-Avoiding strenuous activity and keeping your head elevated can help prevent complications.
+Following oral surgery, your body requires dedicated time to heal.
+Your surgeon will provide strict instructions regarding rest, swelling management, and medication schedules.
+Avoiding strenuous activity, keeping your head elevated, and strictly avoiding straws or smoking will protect your surgical sites from complications like dry socket.

 Some patients prepare soft foods and basic recovery supplies in advance to make healing easier after oral surgery.